Skip to main content

 Journeys in Mitzu

 Mitzu's journey charts give you a visual map of every path users take through your product.
-Journeys calculate the user count number and conversion rates for each step in every path.
+Journeys calculate the user count and conversion rate for each step along every path.

 Use Cases

-Imagine your product is a B2C webshop, and you get your visitors to your webshop through different blog posts and marketing campaigns.
-You might use journeys to answer these questions:
+Imagine your product is a B2C webshop, and you bring visitors to your webshop through different blog posts and marketing campaigns.
+You might use journeys to answer questions like:

-• Which marketing campaign results in the most income?
+• Which marketing campaign generates the most revenue?

-• In a checkout flow, at which steps do the users drop off most?
+• In a checkout flow, which steps do users drop off at most?

-• How are the users segmented in the middle of a funnel?
+• How are users segmented in the middle of a funnel?

 Quick Start

 Building a report in journeys takes just a few clicks, and results arrive in seconds.
-Let's make a simple report together.
+Let's build a simple report together.

-Imagine we have a webshop, and visitors to our landing page can subscribe to emails.
-Later, we will email them with the latest prices.
+Imagine we have a webshop where visitors to our landing page can subscribe to emails.
+Later, we email them with our latest prices.

-Let's say we ran a campaign called 20% off from all prices, and we want to see in which countries these emails yielded a checkout and in which countries they were pointless to send.
+Let's say we ran a campaign called 20% off from all prices, and we want to see in which countries these emails led to a checkout and in which countries they didn't perform.

 Step 1.
 Switch to journeys